 What to pack for Iraqi Kurdistan

 When it comes to packing for a country with a reputation such as Iraq, people start to wonder if the clothes they pack will be appropriate.
 The Kurds are very forgiving of foreigners, and you don’t need to be too stressed about packing to visit Iraqi Kurdistan.
 However, very short shorts are not something you should wear out in the streets if you are a woman.
 You don’t want to be giving off the wrong signals.

-Hijabs (head scarfs) are only worn by married women, and even then, women have the option not to wear it if they don’t want to.
-So unless you want to wear a scarf, you won’t need to.
-However, women will need to wear one if visiting a mosque, so don’t forget to pack a scarf (or buy one there!).
+Hijabs (head scarfs) are only worn by married women, and even then, women don't have to wear it if they don’t want to.
+So unless you want to wear a scarf, you won’t need to, unless you are visiting a mosque.
+If you might want to do that, don’t forget to pack a scarf (or buy one there!).

 Here’s a quick packing list to give you an idea of what to pack:

 - Modest clothing that isn't too revealing

 Final thoughts on visiting Iraqi Kurdistan